Definition of automation

 - Automation enables firms to produce goods for lower costs.
 Automation leads to significant economies of scale – important in industries which require high capital investment.

 - Automation enables firms to reduce number of workers, and this limits the power of trades unions and potentially disruptive strikes.

 - Automation also enables a greater economy of scope.
 This means that one factory is able to produce a greater range of goods; this diversity and product differentiation is as important for firms as lower unit labour costs.
 In the 1950s, the goal was to produce goods as cheaply as possible.
 Now, consumers are looking for greater customisation of products.
 Automation enables consumers to be able to customise the size, look and function of your fridge – rather than just picking a standard model from the assembly line.

 - Automation can also enable shorter lead times, quicker delivery and more efficient use of stock and cash flow.

 - Automation can improve safety records by implementing automatic fail-safe mechanisms and reduce the risk of human error.

 - Requires significant capital investment and the benefits may take several years to exceed current production methods.

-- Firms who are under short-term pressures may be reluctant to take the investment needed, and lag behind.
+- Firms that are under short-term pressures may be reluctant to take the investment needed and lag behind.
 Lack of investment in automation has been put forward for poor growth in labour productivity in US and UK.